HamedDaneshvar/NLPic-Book-Summarizer/README.md

 2. Create a `.env` file based on the provided `.env.sample`.
 3. Add your Google Book API key to the `.env` file.

-## Additional Resources
-- Any additional resources or references related to the project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.